marmelab/ZeroDollarHomePage/README.md

 ## Configuration

+### Github oAuth

-You'll need to create a github application at https://github.com/settings/developers then copy/paste the **Client Id** and **Client Secret** into your configuration file (`development.js` or `production.js`):
+You'll need to create a Github application at https://github.com/settings/developers then copy/paste the **Client Id** and **Client Secret** into your configuration file (`development.js` or `production.js`):